WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Experiments

 To systematically diagnose the failure modes of LLM-based evaluators, we conduct a fine-grained analysis along three key dimensions: inherent biases, limitations in understanding functional equivalence, and shortcomings in feasibility analysis.

 \paragraph{Inherent Biases in Judgment} Prior studies~\citep{ye2025justice} have revealed that LLM-as-a-judge exhibits various forms of bias, such as positional and verbosity biases.
 We focus specifically on positional bias.
 Despite explicit instructions to ignore order and remain objective, models still exhibit a systematic preference for responses in a specific position, as shown in Table~\ref{tab:position_bias}.
 One might hypothesize that this bias emerges primarily in ambiguous cases where the two options are of comparable quality.
 However, our analysis of the label distribution for instances with inconsistent predictions reveals that the proportion of ties is not higher than that of wins or losses.
 This finding suggests that positional bias is not merely an artifact of ambiguity but rather an inherent deficiency in the models, and instruction alone is insufficient to eliminate these deeply embedded inductive biases.
+Rather than employing debiasing techniques such as swapping, we choose the prompting method to reflect the models' authentic single-pass evaluation capability.
+Any inherent bias (such as position bias) is considered an intrinsic flaw of the model's judgment ability.
+A further comparison with the debiasing technique is provided in Appendix~\ref{subsec:debiasing}.

 \paragraph{Limitations in Understanding Functional Equivalence} A critical requirement for reliable evaluation is the ability to recognize functional equivalence—i.e., determining whether different implementations satisfy the same underlying requirement.
 We find that evaluators often fail in such judgments, adhering strictly to literal interpretation rather than intent.
 For example, as illustrated in Figure~\ref{fig:equivalence_example}, when instructed explicitly, human evaluators correctly recognize an element implemented with alternative text, whereas both LLM and agentic evaluators incorrectly reject it.
 This reflects a fundamental gap in contextual and pragmatic reasoning, limiting their applicability in open-ended domains where diversity in implementation is common.